 To restore the economic balance of the project, the private party has the right to request the amendment of the PPP contract if an act of authority causes a substantial increase in the developer's obligations or a substantial reduction in the benefits.
 A substantial variation generally means any change that is long-lasting and puts the financial viability of the project at risk.
 However, specific requirements must be met depending on the causes and effects of the adjustment to the parties' obligations.

 v Ownership of underlying assets

 The responsibility to acquire the necessary assets for the development of the project may rest with the public entity or with the private developer, as established in the bidding rules and agreed upon in the PPP contract.
-The acquisition may be achieved through conventional means (observing civil law property transfer rules) or through taking or expropriation proceedings.
-Nonetheless, in Mexico, the public entity generally has ownership and control of the underlying assets, since the projects are mostly implemented over state-owned real property.
-In such cases, a concession or permit is sufficient to authorise the developer to use, exploit and operate the assets provided that, upon termination of the contract, the underlying assets of the project's infrastructure and the ones that were essential to provide the services will remain under the public entity's ownership and control, subject to the state-owned property regime.
+The acquisition may be achieved through conventional means (observing civil law property transfer rules) or through taking of eminent domain proceedings.
+Nonetheless, in Mexico, the public entity generally has ownership and control of the underlying assets, since projects are mostly implemented over state-owned real property.
+In such cases, a concession permit is sufficient to authorise the developer to use, exploit and operate the assets provided that, upon termination of the contract, the underlying assets of the project's infrastructure and the ones that were essential to provide the services will remain under the public entity's ownership and control, subject to the state-owned property regime.
 The public entity is also entitled to acquire from the private developer the remaining assets that are not strictly necessary for the project.

 vi Early termination

 The public entity has the right to terminate the PPP contract before the specified term for reasons of public interest or if the need for the contracted services or infrastructure no longer exists, and if the performance of the contract would cause an injury or damage to the state.
 The early termination decision must be accompanied by an opinion issued by the public entity stating the reasons for the termination.